elaragon/icwsm-18-avaaz/README.md

 # Online Petitioning Through Data Exploration and What We Found There: A Dataset of Petitions from Avaaz.org

-Code and dataset from our ICWSM 2018 dataset paper.
+Notebook and dataset from our ICWSM 2018 dataset paper.
 The code of the choropleth maps is based on https://github.com/yaph/d3-geomap.
 When using this dataset, please use the following citation: